bnb-chain/greenfield-whitepaper/part3.md

 #### 16.3.3 Create Storage Provider

-To be a storage provider, the runner should submit a proposal, and the current active validators can vote on this proposal.
-After this proposal passed, the new storage provider will be created automatically.
+To become a storage provider, the runner should submit a proposal, and the current active validators can vote on this proposal.
+Once the proposal is passed, the new storage provider will be created automatically.

 Greenfield separates the roles of validator and storage providers.